jellydn/fastify-starter/README.md

 - Add a `FLY_API_TOKEN` to your GitHub repo.
 To do this, go to your user settings on Fly and create a new [token](https://web.fly.io/user/personal_access_tokens/new), then add it to [your repo secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets) with the name `FLY_API_TOKEN`.

 Now that every is set up you can commit and push your changes to your repo.
-Every commit to your `main` branch will trigger a deployment to your production environment, and every commit to your `dev` branch will trigger a deployment to your staging environment.
+Every commit to your `main` branch will trigger a deployment to your production environment.

 ## GitHub Actions

 We use GitHub Actions for continuous integration and deployment.
-Anything that gets into the `main` branch will be deployed to production after running tests/build/etc. Anything in the `dev` branch will be deployed to staging.
+Anything that gets into the `main` branch will be deployed to production after running tests/build/etc.

 ## Author